matt-ross16/CheckMyLinks/README.md

 If you would link to include a file containing links to ignore:

     python checkMyURL.py  <your file here> -i <your ignore file here>

 Note: the ignore file should be formatted with only comments and http:// or https:// links

+To run the link checker against the Telescope API, use:

+    python checkMyURL.py -t -a .

+Note: the period is used as a placeholder for a filename.